niveshm/unsupervised_parapharasing_TL/README.md

 ## Unsupervised Paraphrasing using Transfer Learning
-This is an implementation of transfer learning approach based unsupervised parapharsing which uses T5 transformer based architecture.
+This is an implementation of a transfer learning approach based on unsupervised paraphrasing for Indic languages, which uses a T5 transformer-based architecture.

 ### Usage
 - `model.py` has pretrained model and tokenizer related code.